Can Constipation Cause Back Pain?

 Dehydration can make constipation worse and may be the reason why your digestion is blocked up.
-Current water recommendations for women is about 2.7 liters per day, and for men, it’s approximately 3.7 liters per day.
+Current water recommendations for women is about 2.7 liters per day, and for men, it is approximately 3.7 liters per day.

-Although this may sound like a lot of water to drink daily, it’s necessary that you supply your body with adequate amounts of water for it to perform its bodily functions effectively, including digestion.
-And when your body is properly hydrated, less water will be withdrawn from the colon which keeps your stool soft and easy to pass.
+Although this may sound like a lot of water to drink daily, it is necessary that you supply your body with adequate amounts of water for it to perform its bodily functions effectively, including digestion.
+When your body is properly hydrated, less water will be withdrawn from the colon which keeps your stool soft and easy to pass.

 As you can imagine, dehydration will cause your stool to be harder and make it easier for blockages to occur.
 You can quickly achieve your recommended daily water intake by sipping on water throughout the day.

 As soon as you get up, drink a couple of cups of water and repeat this throughout the day to try and drink at least 8 cups of water and you will quite easily reach your recommended daily water intake.

 There are two types of fiber – soluble and insoluble.
 Both are important for maintaining bowel movements.